British PM faces crunch TV test after 'bigot' gaffe

 She peppered Brown with questions in front of TV cameras, and they parted on seemingly good terms.

-But Brown got into his car and declared the encounter a "disaster" -- remarks picked up on a broadcaster's microphone he had forgotten about.
+But Brown got into his car and declared the encounter a "disaster" -- remarks picked up on a broadcaster's microphone clipped to his jacket that he had forgotten about.

 "Should never have put me with that woman -- whose idea was that?" he told an aide, adding: "She was just a sort of bigoted woman."

 Brown later went to Duffy's modest terraced house to apologise -- and on Thursday he said in his blog that he had no illusions "as to how much scorn some in the media will want to heap upon me in the days ahead."